cduck/hyperbolic/README.md

 # hyperbolic

-This is a Python 3 library for generating hyperbolic geometry and drawing it with the drawSvg library.
-Currently only the Poincaré disk model is supported.
+This is a Python 3 library for generating hyperbolic geometry and drawing it with the [drawSvg](https://github.com/cduck/drawSvg) library.
+Currently the Poincaré disk and half-plane models are supported.

 # Install
 hyperbolic is available on PyPI:
 ```
 $ pip3 install hyperbolic
 ```

 Install drawSvg also to display the hyperbolic geometry:
 ```
 $ pip3 install drawSvg
 ```